All meetings scheduled will be held as a Zoom meeting.

 We are excited to welcome you to the official website of the Howard County Genealogy Society.
 We invite you to come in, look around our site, and check out all that we offer to genealogists, family historians, and researchers.

 The Howard County Genealogy Society was organized in 1976 by a group of people with a common goal: researching and preserving their family histories.
-Today, with a roster of over one hundred forty members, and growing, HCGS continues its tradition of promoting genealogy and family history research and encouraging the affiliation of people interested in the pursuit of their ancestral heritage.
+Today, with a roster of over one hundred members, and growing, HCGS continues its tradition of promoting genealogy and family history research and encouraging the affiliation of people interested in the pursuit of their ancestral heritage.

 We offer monthly programs featuring informed speakers to meet the varied interests of our members and the community.